 What is a keloid?

 Keloids can be considered to be "scars that don't know when to stop."
 A keloid, sometimes referred to as a keloid scar, is a tough heaped-up scar that rises quite abruptly above the rest of the skin.
 It usually has a smooth top and a pink or purple color.
 Keloids are irregularly shaped and tend to enlarge progressively.
-Unlike scars, keloids do not subside over time.
+Unlike scars, keloids do not regress over time.

 What is the difference between a keloid and a hypertrophic scar?

 After the skin is injured, the healing process usually leaves a flat scar.
-Sometimes the scar is hypertrophic, or thickened, but confined to the margin of the wound.
-Hypertrophic scars tend to be redder and may subside by themselves (a process which can take one year or more).
+Sometimes the scar is hypertrophic, or thickened, but confined to the margin of the original wound.
+Hypertrophic scars tend to be redder and often regress spontaneously (a process which can take one year or more).
 Treatment, such as injections of cortisone (steroids), can speed this process.

-Keloids, by contrast, may start sometime after the injury and extend beyond the wound site.
+Keloids, by contrast, may start sometime after a cutaneous injury and extend beyond the wound site.
 This tendency to migrate into surrounding areas that weren't injured originally distinguishes keloids from hypertrophic scars.
-Keloids typically appear following surgery or injury, but they can also appear spontaneously or as a result of some slight inflammation, such as an acne pimple on the chest (even one that wasn't scratched or otherwise irritated).
-Other minor injuries that can trigger keloids are burns and body or ear piercings.
+Keloids typically appear following surgery or injury, but they can also as a result of some minor inflammation, such as an acne pimple on the chest (even one that wasn't scratched or otherwise irritated).
+Other minor injuries that can trigger keloids are burns and cosmetic piercings.